muyunluan/MovieTunnel/README.md

 - Create an application-private database file (SharedPreference)
 - Create persistent preference data from user input
 - Toggle application logic based on preference values (onSharedPreferenceChanged)
+- Define a database schema; include tables, fields, and indices
 - Construct database queries returning single results (SQLite)
 - Construct database queries returning multiple results
 - Insert new items into a database
 - Update or delete existing items in a database
 - Expose a database to other applications via Content Provider
+- Create an app widget that displays on the device home screen
+- Implement a task to update the app widget periodically (Read first item in SharedPreference)